Surajtrojan/hello-world/README.md

-# hello-world
+Hello world
 beginner swag

-hello im a coder begineer now. woho yoyo
+Hello I am a begineer coder now. woho yoyo

-something new gogo.
+something new for me.

 learning how to pull request.